+Option Action

+Prefer- Click to open the Preferences dialog to to customize your pgAdmin settings.

+ences

-Option Action Preferences Click to open the Preferences dialog to to customize your pgAdmin settings.
-Reset Layout If you have modified the workspace, click to restore the default layout.
+Reset If you have modified the workspace, click to restore the default layout.

+Layout

+Lock Lay- Click to open a submenu to select the level for locking the UI layout This can also be changed from

+out browser display preferences

-The Object Menu
+1.6.2 The Object Menu